-How big can you go with a fat transfer to the breasts?
+How much volume can you add with a fat transfer to the breasts?

 The volume resulting from a fat transfer varies from patient to patient, depending on the amount of excess fat and breast tissue that the patient has.
 On average, you can expect an increase of up to 1 cup size following a fat transfer to the breasts.
 If needed, you can repeat the procedure to achieve a bigger size.

-How long does a fat transfer to the breasts last?
+How long do the results of a fat transfer to the breasts last?

 The results from a fat transfer are permanent.
 Once the fat cells have settled, they will be connected to your blood supply and become a natural part of your breasts.
 However, this means your fat cells will expand and contract if you gain or lose weight, thus altering your results.
 Therefore, it’s important to avoid fluctuations in weight to maintain results.